Stephon Gilmore: Minnesota Vikings

-On August 18, 2024, the Minnesota Vikings signed Gilmore to a fully-guaranteed one–year, $7.00 million contract that includes an initial signing bonus of $3.50 million and has a maximum value of $10.00 million with incentives.
-He reunited with defensive coordinator Brian Flores, who was the linebackers coach with the New England Patriots.
-Upon arrival to training camp, he was slated as the de facto No. 1 starting cornerback.
+On August 18, 2024, the Minnesota Vikings signed Gilmore to a one-year, fully-guaranteed $7 million contract that included an initial signing bonus of $3.5 million and had a maximum value of $10 million with incentives.
+The move reunited him with defensive coordinator Brian Flores, who was the linebackers coach with the Patriots.
+Upon arrival to training camp, Gilmore was slated as the de facto No. 1 starting cornerback.
 He was named the No. 1 starting cornerback to begin the season and was the with Byron Murphy.